bsdpot/pot-book/docs/Getting.md

     ZFS is mandatory, so if you don't know what it is or you don't have a ZFS pool, please consider to read this [quick guide](https://www.freebsd.org/doc/handbook/zfs-quickstart.html).

 ## Install `pot`
 `pot` is available as package or port.
 The suggested way is to install it using the packages:
 ```console
 # pkg install -y pot
 ```

 ## Enable the resource accounting
 The resource accounting, even if not mandatory for `pot` to run, is a suggested FreeBSD feature that can be used.
-This feature is still disabled by default on FreeBSD 12.x ,and it can be enabled only at boot time.
+This feature is still disabled by default on FreeBSD 12.x, and it can be enabled only at boot time.
 To do so:
 ```console
 # echo kern.racct.enable=1 >> /boot/loader.conf
 # reboot
 ```

 !!! note
     This settings will take effect ONLY after the next reboot.